-- Your current designation.
-So, if you are writing an entry level UI developer resume or a UI designer resume for fresher, then mention your entry-level position.
+- IT communicated your current designation: If you are writing an entry level UI developer resume or a UI design resume for fresher, then mention your entry-level position.

 - It communicates the industry you belong to.

-- The level of your seniority.
-The recruiter needs to know if you have the qualifications and skills required for the job they are offering which they can take an estimate of from your profile title.
+- It communicates the level of your seniority: The recruiter needs to know if you have the qualifications and skills required for the job they are offering.

 Here's a UI/UX designer resume sample showcasing the perfect profile title: